Muscadine-Labs/Muscadine-Smart-Contracts/contracts/ERC20FeeSplitter-V2/README.md

 ## Security

-### Upgradeability
+### Immutability

-⚠️ **This contract is UPGRADEABLE:**
+⚠️ **This contract is NOT upgradeable:**
-- Owner can upgrade the contract implementation
+- Contract implementation cannot be changed after deployment
-- Owner can add/remove/update payees
+- Owner can only manage payees and shares
 - **Use multi-sig wallet as owner in production!**

 ### Security Features